davedub/workflows/readme.md

 # Workflows course

-Basic review of OS web dev tools for responsive SPA.
+Basic review of OS web dev tools for building a responsive SPA.

-## Lynda.com
+## Offered through Lynda.com

-Accessed through KCLS subscription.
+Accessed through my public library's subscription.
+Taking this as a top level refresher on some stuff I am already familiar with (more or less), such as Git and Sass, and also learning some new stuff, such as Gulp, that I want to apply to other projects.

 ### Taught by Ray Villalobos